pingidentity/terraform-provider-pingone/docs/resources/identity_provider.md

 Required:

 - `app_id` (String) A string that specifies the application ID from Facebook.
-- `app_secret` (String) A string that specifies the application secret from Facebook.
+- `app_secret` (String, Sensitive) A string that specifies the application secret from Facebook.

 <a id="nestedblock--generic_oidc"></a>